endurantgames/cosmiclegends/src/classes/divine.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Give Me Strength!

-When you use your Core Power Words or Nova Power Words in a Power Stunt or Power Combo, you can count 6s as two successes instead of 1.
-When you do, lose either 1 Health or 1 Might after your roll, regardless of how many extra successes you gained.

 :::::::::::::::::::: soapbox :::::::::::::::::::::::::::::::
 ## Real-World Religions?